WVURAIL/dspira/labs/01/README.md

 It is relative very easy to install *if you are installing on Linux*.
 We would recommend working on linux however installing on a macOS or windows system is, albiet very hard, possible.
 First, we install dependences and change directory to the appropriate one.

-Open terminal, ( open by right clicking and choosing open terminal from menu)
+Open terminal, ( open by right clicking on desktop and choosing open terminal from menu)

 ```bash
 	sudo apt-get install git